Posterior vs Anterior vs Lateral | Nerve Injury Risk | Dislocation Rates | AOANJRR Registry Data

-- Posterior approach is most common in Australia (60% AOANJRR) - sciatic nerve at risk, higher dislocation without repair
+- Posterior approach is the most common approach worldwide (60% in the AOANJRR) - sciatic nerve at risk, higher dislocation without repair

 - Direct anterior has lowest dislocation rate (0.6%) - LFCN at risk, steep learning curve, fracture risk